Fytch/ProgramOptions.hxx/README.md

 The quickest way to get started is to download *ProgramOptions.hxx* as well as one of the samples and go from there.

 ### `sample.cxx`
 The default choice.
-Using *ProgramOptions.hxx* incorrectly or failing to meet a function's preconditions will throw an exception which will, by default, terminate the program and display a useful message, explaining where exactly things went wrong.
+Incorrect usage of *ProgramOptions.hxx*'s API will trigger an assertion which will crash the program in debug mode.

-### `sample_noexcept.cxx`
+### `sample_exceptions.cxx`
-Using this sample is only recommended if you are already somewhat familiar with *ProgramOptions.hxx*.
-Incorrect programs will crash without any messages unless your STL implementation does so when [`assert`ions](http://en.cppreference.com/w/cpp/error/assert) fail.
+In this sample, we [`#define PROGRAMOPTIONS_EXCEPTIONS`](#define-programoptions_exceptions).
+In consequence, incorrect usage of *ProgramOptions.hxx*'s API will throw an exception both in debug and release mode.

 ## Design goals
 - **Non-intrusive**.
 Unlike other program option libraries, such as [*Boost.Program_options*](http://www.boost.org/doc/libs/1_63_0/doc/html/program_options.html), *ProgramOptions.hxx* requires neither additional library binaries nor integration into the build process.
-Just drop in the header, include it and you're all set. *ProgramOptions.hxx* doesn't force you to enable exceptions or RTTI and runs just fine with `-fno-rtti -fno-exceptions` (the latter requires you to [`#define PROGRAMOPTIONS_NO_EXCEPTIONS`](#define-programoptions_no_exceptions) prior to including the header, though).
+Just drop in the header, include it and you're all set. *ProgramOptions.hxx* doesn't force you to enable exceptions or RTTI and runs just fine with `-fno-rtti -fno-exceptions`.
 - **Intuitive**. *ProgramOptions.hxx* is designed to feel smooth and blend in well with other modern C++11 code.
 - **Correct**.
 Extensive unit tests and runtime checks contribute to more correct software, both on the side of the user and the developer of *ProgramOptions.hxx*.
 - **Permissive**.
 The [MIT License](https://tldrlegal.com/license/mit-license) under which *ProgramOptions.hxx* is published grants unrestricted freedom.